 Fidelidade - Property Europe, S.A., using this name since 2014, with its head office in Lisbon, at Largo do Calhariz, n° 30, was set up on 19 November 1991 with the main object of renting own property which it has acquired or built and the provision of related services.
-On 24 November 2004 a public deed was signed for the merger by incorporation of Caixa Imobiliário - Sociedade de Gestão e Investimento Imobiliário, S.A., in Mundial Confiança - Sociedade de Gestão e Investimento Imobiliário, S.A., which altered its name to Fidelidade-Mundial, Sociedade de Gestão e Investimento Imobiliários, S.A.
+On 24 November 2004 a public deed was signed for the merger by incorporation of Caixa Imobiliário - Sociedade de Gestão e Investimento Imobiliário, S.A., in Mundial Confiança - Sociedade de Gestão e Investimento Imobiliário, S.A., which altered its name to Fidelidade-Mundial, Sociedade de Gestão e Investimento Imobiliário, S.A., and this name was altered in 2013 to Fidelidade - Investimentos Imobiliários, S.A..

-Fidelidade - Property International, S.A., with its head office in Lisbon, at Largo do Calhariz, no 30, was set up on 5 November 2014 with the main object of purchasing and selling real estate, including purchase for re-sale, renting or the setting up of other real rights over property and, also, developing, promoting and administering real estate projects, in the area of construction and rehabilitation, in addition to the provision of related services.
+Fidelidade - Property International, S.A., with its head office in Lisbon, at Largo do Calhariz, n° 30, was set up on 5 November 2014 with the main object of purchasing and selling real estate, including purchase for re-sale, renting or the setting up of other real rights over property and, also, developing, promoting and administering real estate projects, in the area of construction and rehabilitation, in addition to the provision of related services.